novaspark/Umbraco-CSP-manager/README.md

 ![CSP Evaluation section](https://raw.githubusercontent.com/Matthew-Wise/Umbraco-CSP-manager/main/images/evaluate-screen.png "Csp Evaluation section")

 You will also need to give access via the users section to the CSP Manager section.

+## Script hashes

+The "Scripts" section allows you to add script hashes to the CSP header.
+Discover all site scripts using the Discover tab / button and then add each relevant script.
+Added scripts can be given a Description for auditing purposes and/or updated to regenerate the hash.

 ## Nonce Tag Helper